wp-plugins/google-plusone-button/readme.txt

 Adds "Google +1 button" after or before your post content.

-This plugin has an settings page so you can easily configure it.
+This plugin has a settings page so you can easily configure it.

 If you like this plugin please rate it.
 If you have a problem or suggestion please use the forum: